-The best Lego Technic sets really emphasise what's different from regular Lego.
-They steer away from the bricks and studs of traditional Lego, favouring beams and connectors, gears and motors, custom parts and inventive mechanisms – and the very best Lego Technic sets offer a fun end product.
+The best Lego Technic sets steer away from the bricks and studs of traditional Lego, favouring beams and connectors, gears and motors, custom parts and inventive mechanisms – and the very best Lego Technic sets offer a fun end product.

-Although Lego Technic sets can trend towards a higher price than the best Lego sets, they're a great buy – and you can often find them discounted, whether that's because a set is soon to be retired (these things aren't permanent) or a retailer has a sale on.
-Our guide to the best Lego deals is a great place to look for this.
+Although Lego Technic sets can trend towards a higher price than the best Lego sets, they're a great buy – and you can often find them discounted, whether that's because a set is soon to be retired or a retailer has a sale on.
+Our guide to the best Lego deals is a great place to look for this, but if you're interested, keep reading for the best Lego Technic sets.

 Best Lego Technic sets: the list